Our Staff

 Millie is the Executive Director of the Holocaust & Human Rights Education Center (HHREC).
 She is elected to the Board of Association of Holocaust Organizations (AHO).
 She is a past president of Temple Israel of Northern Westchester in Croton-on-Hudson where she oversaw infrastructure changes both in administration and programming.
 She also served as the Union for Reform Judaism (URJ) Community Vice-Chair and was a member of the Board of Westchester Jewish Council (WJC).
 She was co-chair for the AJC Thanksgiving Diversity Breakfast.

-Additionally, she has been a volunteer for over thirty years in a variety of capacities.
+Additionally, she has been a volunteer in Westchester County for many years in a variety of capacities.
 Among her accomplishments are leading members of the local interfaith community to the "Save Darfur" rally in Washington, D.C. and chairing the committee that delivered over $54,000 of needed supplies to victims of Katrina.
 Millie served on the Executive Board at Temple Beth Abraham.
 Millie was a member of the Board of Trustees at Soundview Preparatory School.

 Previously Millie worked in the administrative offices at the JCC of Mid-Westchester, at the real estate department at Lifetime Television Network and was the Public Relations Project Coordinator at Soundview Preparatory School.